 5) Which command can you use to display the status of your process?

 ps ux can be used to display the status of your process.

-GNU is the outcome of free Software movement initiated by Richard Stallman.
-It gives birth to LINUX operating system.
+GNU is the outcome of the free Software movement initiated by Richard Stallman.
+It gives birth to the LINUX operating system.
 GNU project was designed to construct a UNIX-like operating system but it should be open source.

 KERNEL+ GNU utilities = Operating System